 Environmental remediation

-agricultural run-off and non-point source pollution
+agricultural run-off & non-point source pollution

 Agricultural runoff is the surface runoff from farmland from irrigation and rainfall.
 Agricultural runoff contains a complex mix of pollutants including nitrates, ammonium, phosphorus compounds, heavy metals, and persistent organic pollutants.
 Biochar can be deployed at feedlots, slurry ponds, in animal bedding and storm traps to minimize the impacts of farm based and urban runoff that can impact groundwater, wells and waterways.